When Kids Say, “That’s Not Fair!”

 The Fairness Confusion

 Fairness treats all kids according to their needs, which usually aren’t equal.
-Each child needs to feel loved and cared for.
-Every child needs to work on particular issues.
-Focus on your children as individuals and reward them according to their needs.
+Each child needs to feel loved and cared for in unique ways.
+Every child has individual strengths and weaknesses.
+Treating children equally wouldn’t be fair because their needs are different.
+Focus on your children as individuals and care for them according to their needs.

 Sometimes parents contribute to the competition and comparison in their children by trying to treat their children equally.
 If William gets new shoes, we buy shoes for his sister too.
 If she gets new markers then we buy some for William as well.
 Children quickly get this idea and use the inequalities of life to try to get what they want.

 It doesn’t take long to realize that you can’t reasonably treat your children the same.
-You must treat them differently because they have unique needs, personalities, and strengths.
+You must treat them differently because they have different needs, personalities, and strengths.
 A younger child may stay up later than an older brother because she’s still taking naps and doesn’t need to go to bed as early as he does.
 That’s not unfair.
 It’s treating children according to their needs.

 When children compare themselves to each other they say they want equality, but that’s not really true.
 What each child really wants is to feel special.
 When you treat them uniquely, and focus on each child individually, you’ll be surprised how much the comparison and competition are reduced in your family.

 Retraining to Avoid the Unfairness Pit

-In fact, if you have trouble with comparison and competition with your children you might want to emphasize what makes each child special, and make a point of treating them differently.
-Intentionally give them different privileges, assignments, and responsibilities and spending time one on one with them – see the power of time.
+If you have trouble with comparison and competition in your family you might want to emphasize what makes each child special, and make a point of treating them differently.
+Intentionally give them different privileges, assignments, and responsibilities, and spend time one-on-one with them.
 Avoid grouping the children by saying things like, “Kids, it’s time to eat” or “Boys, let’s get in the car.”
 Instead, use each person’s name and give separate instructions.
 “Katy, please wash your hands and come to dinner.”
-“Jared, please help me finish setting the table.”
+“Jared, come help me finish setting the table.”